christianvogt/ngx-base/README.md

 a library and then set up a watch task to rebuild any ts, html and scss files you change.
 2. In the webapp into which you are embedding, run `npm link <path to ngx-base>/dist-watch --production`.
-This will create a symlink from `node_modules/ngx-base` to the `dist-watch` directory and install that symlinked node module into your webapp.
+This will create a symlink from `node_modules/ngx-base` to the `dist-watch` directory.
+3. Remove `node_modules/ngx-base`, change the version in package.json to
+ `"ngx-base": "0.0.0-development"`and run `npm i`
 3. Run your webapp in development mode, making sure you have a watch on `node_modules/ngx-base` enabled.
 To do this using a typical Angular Webpack setup, such as the one based on Angular Class, just run `npm start.
 You will have access to both JS sourcemaps and SASS sourcemaps if your webapp